 However, the U.S. hasn't yet faced higher interest rates.
 Nevertheless, Congress realizes it is facing a debt crisis.

 Over the next 20 years, the Social Security Trust Fund won't have enough to cover the retirement benefits promised to Baby Boomers.
 That means higher taxes, since the high U.S. debt rules out further loans from other countries.
 Unfortunately, it's most likely that these benefits will be curtailed, either to retirees younger than 70, or to those who are high income and therefore aren't as dependent on Social Security payments to fund their retirement.

 The U.S., however, has been the beneficiary of two unusual factors.
 First, the Social Security Trust Fund took in more revenue through payroll taxes leveraged on Baby Boomers than it needed.
 Ideally, this money should have been invested to be available when the Boomers retire.
 In reality, the Fund was "loaned" to the government to finance increased deficit spending.
 This interest-free loan helped keep Treasury Bond interest rates low, allowing more debt financing.
 However, it's not really a loan, since it can only be repaid by increased taxes when the Boomers do retire.

 Foreign Ownership of U.S. Debt:

 Many of the foreign holders of U.S. debt are investing more in their own economies.
 Over time, diminished demand for U.S. Treasuries could increase interest rates, thus slowing the economy.
 Furthermore, anticipation of this lower demand puts downward pressure on the dollar.
 That's because dollars, and dollar-denominated Treasury Securities, may become less desirable, so their value declines.
 As the dollar declines, foreign holders get paid back in currency that is worth less, which further decreases demand.
-For more, see Who Owns the U.S. Debt?(Article updated February 11, 2013)
+See What Is the U.S. Debt to China?.
+Article updated September 5, 2013)